DavidPeicho/davidpeicho.github.io/content/blog/unity-swift-integration/index.md

 This is where my simple solution to this problem comes from.
-Instead of using a made up delay like that, I am going to only assumes Unity is ready when my scene and all the gameobjects I need are ready.
+Instead of using a made up delay like that, I am going to only assumes Unity is ready when my scene and all the gameobjects are ready.
 When they are, the code on th Unity side will notify the native app that it can start showing and that the API is available.